 Team building that engages multiple generations together across departments helps.
 Creating projects and new processes that require input from all levels of expertise can also be productive.

-Ensuring that the employees you do have are fully aligned with your Purpose, Vision, and Values is also essential.
+Do your employees align with your Purpose, Vision, and Values?
 And if you haven’t got those figured out, you need to act fast!

-Investing in ways to maximise the benefits of a multigenerational workforce is your best bet for organisational harmony.
-Get to a deeper understanding of what management styles make these generations tick, focus on communication, and recognise that each generation will respond to different benefits.
+Invest to maximise the benefits of a multigenerational workforce.
+Get a deeper understanding of what management styles make these generations tick.
+Focus on communication, and recognise that each generation will respond to different benefits.

 It’s no longer a one-size-fits-all model that will see your business future-proof and retain talent.

 Seizing upon the needs of your employee’s demographics will make the workplace a far more rewarding place of ‘all’ versus ‘us and them’.